Aventus-Network-Services/aventus-dapp-proposals/README.md

 3. **Description:** A full description of what the application is and how it will work.
 You should try to answer the following:
     * The problem you are solving: why does this idea matter in the real world?
+    * What is your solution, in simple words?
+    * How will your solution work?
     * How will this idea benefit the Aventus ecosystem?
 How will it utilise the Aventus protocol?
     * What part of the ticketing lifecycle will your solution tackle?
 Primary sales, secondary sales, event creation, etc?
-    * What is your solution, in simple words?
-    * How will your solution work?
     * Who will use your solution?
 Is it a ticketing agent, an event organiser, an artist, etc.
     * What value does your solution have for said customer?
+    * How will you monetise your solution?
+What is your business model?